Top 50 IP addressing interview questions and answers

 35. Explain clustering support?

 Clustering support refers to the ability of a network operating system to connect multiple servers in a fault-tolerant group.
-The main purpose of this is the in the event that one server fails, all processing will continue on with the next server in the cluster.
+The main purpose of this is that in the event that one server fails, all processing will continue on with the next server in the cluster.

 36. What is Brouter?